mkacki98/digit-recogniser-app/README.md

 Another thing is that newborns learn mostly in an unsupervised way, while most of the deep learning architectures that are changing our world require a vast amount of data (supervised learning).

 Authors try to tackle these two problems by coming up with an unsupervised algorithm that makes use of local update rules to extract features from the data.
 They then use a single layer (without hidden units, therefore still with local updates) trained in a classical, supervised way for MNIST and CIFAR-100.
-For more details check [1] and [2].
+For more details check see this [MIT lecture](https://www.youtube.com/watch?v=4lY-oAY0aQU).

 ###